nodeschool/organizers/README.md

 _This step is important for discoverability!_

 Once your chapter is up and running, make a pull request to the [NodeSchool website](https://github.com/nodeschool/nodeschool.github.io/) to add a chapter JSON file to the /chapters directory.
+Before submitting your pull request, ***do not forget*** to run `npm build` to update all the appropriate json files.
 When your request is accepted, your chapter will get auto-added to http://nodeschool.io/chapters.html

 The chapter JSON file should look something like this: